de-Boer-Lab/GIL/README.md

 The path of the directory that all files will be saved to.
 By default, this is "Output".

-## Arguments for sample sheet creation
+## Arguments for index sheet creation

-The following arguments can be can be used when making sample sheets (e.g. for combinatorial dual index plates) with the `create_sample_sheets` command:
+The following arguments can be can be used when making index sheets (e.g. for combinatorial dual index plates) with the `create_index_sheets` command:

 ### --unique

-Create sample sheets for unique dual indexes.
-By default create_sample_sheets.py will create sample sheets for combinatorial dual indexes without this flag.
+Create index sheets for unique dual indexes.
+By default create_index_sheets will create index sheets for combinatorial dual indexes without this flag.

 ### --i7s